operator-framework/operator-sdk/website/content/en/docs/golang/olm-integration/generating-a-csv.md

+---
-# Generating a Cluster Service Version (CSV) with Operator SDK
+title: Generating a Cluster Service Version (CSV) with Operator SDK
+linkTitle: Generating CSVs
+weight: 20
+---

 This document describes how to manage the following lifecycle for your Operator using the SDK's [`operator-sdk generate csv`][generate-csv-cli] command: